SiluPanda/blog/_posts/2018-12-25-ensemble-learning-bagging-and-boosting.md

 ---
-title: Ensemble learning: Bagging and Boosting
+title: Ensemble learning, Bagging and Boosting
 ---

 ### What is ensemble learning?